 Stay Synchronizer

-The Stay Synchronizer is a Windows service which retrieves admission, transfer and discharge data from the VistA systems across VA.
+The Stay Synchronizer is a Windows service which retrieves admission, transfer and discharge data from the VistA systems across the VA.
 Reminders will be updated by the Synchronizer when it detects that a stay has changed.
 This includes stays that have been dismissed or that have had continuing stay reminders set by the reviewer.

-The Synchronizer consists of an hourly import of admission records from VistA and a daily import of admission, transfer, and discharge records.
-The daily synchronization occurs at midnight local time for each VistA.
+The Synchronizer consists of an hourly and daily import of admission, transfer, and discharge records from VistA.
+The daily synchronization occurs at midnight local time for each VistA system.
 The Synchronizer can also be configured to retry missed daily synchronizations.
 For example, if the Synchronizer stops working on the first of the month and is restarted on the second, it will attempt to synchronize the admission, transfer, and discharge records it missed on the first.

 Data flows from VistA to NUMI.
 NUMI does not send anything back to VistA.
 If information changes in VistA, the corresponding information in NUMI will be overwritten in the next Synchronizer feed.
 However, if a patient stay is deleted in VistA it is not automatically deleted in NUMI.
 To address that situation, NUMI Administrators will be able to manually inactivate the stay in NUMI.